ngalongc/bug-bounty-reference/README.md

 - [How I Exposed your Primary Facebook Email Address (Bug worth $4500)](http://roy-castillo.blogspot.hk/2013/07/how-i-exposed-your-primary-facebook.html) by Roy Castillo
 - [DOB disclosed using “Facebook Graph API Reverse Engineering”](https://medium.com/@rajsek/my-3rd-facebook-bounty-hat-trick-chennai-tcs-er-name-listed-in-facebook-hall-of-fame-47f57f2a4f71#.9gbtbv42q) by Raja Sekar Durairaj
 - [Change the description of a video without publish_actions permission in Facebook](http://philippeharewood.com/change-the-description-of-a-video-without-publish_actions-permission/) by phwd
+- [Response To Request Injection (RTRI)](https://www.bugbountyhq.com/front/latestnews/dWRWR0thQ2ZWOFN5cTE1cXQrSFZmUT09/) by ?, be honest, thanks to this article, I have found quite a few bugs because of using his method, respect to the author!

 ### XXE